josemotta/IoT.Starter.Pi.Thing/README.md

 ##### 1-Wire setup

-Append to /boot/config.txt (no spaces) and reboot.
-Sensor Data In/Out pin is wired to GPIO 4 of RPi, header pin 7.
+In order to activate Linux drivers, it is necessary to append the configuration below to `/boot/config.txt` (no spaces) and reboot.
+Sensor `Data In/Out` pin is wired to `GPIO 4` of RPi, header `pin 7`.

     # Enable 1-wire interface
     dtoverlay=w1-gpio-pullup,gpiopin=4